 Like lots of health trends, just because people do it doesn’t mean it’s good for you.
 The research is mixed when it comes to whether or not it’s safe to eat one meal a day.

-One 2007 study connects eating once a day to an increase in blood pressure and cholesterol.
+One connects eating once a day to an increase in blood pressure and cholesterol.
 So if your one meal a day consists of highly processed fried foods or too many simple carbs, you’ll feel pretty bad, even if you’re losing weight.

 Other risks of fasting may include: